Lumpers and splitters: Origin of the terms

-The earliest known use of these terms was thought to be Charles Darwin, in a letter to Joseph Dalton Hooker in 1857: "It is good to have hair-splitters & lumpers".
+The earliest known use of these terms was thought to be by Charles Darwin, in a letter to Joseph Dalton Hooker in 1857: "It is good to have hair-splitters & lumpers".
 But according to research done by the deputy director at NCSE, Glenn Branch, the credit is due to naturalist Edward Newman who wrote in 1845, "The time has arrived for discarding imaginary species, and the duty of doing this is as imperative as the admission of new ones when such are really discovered.
 The talents described under the respective names of 'hair-splitting' and 'lumping' are unquestionably yielding their power to the mightier power of Truth."

 They were then introduced more widely by George G. Simpson in his 1945 work The Principles of Classification and a Classification of Mammals.
 As he put it:

 splitters make very small units – their critics say that if they can tell two animals apart, they place them in different genera ... and if they cannot tell them apart, they place them in different species. ...
 Lumpers make large units – their critics say that if a carnivore is neither a dog nor a bear, they call it a cat.

 A later use can be found in the title of a 1969 paper "On lumpers and splitters ..." by the medical geneticist Victor McKusick.

 Reference to lumpers and splitters in the humanities appeared in a debate in 1975 between J. H. Hexter and Christopher Hill, in the Times Literary Supplement.
 It followed from Hexter's detailed review of Hill's book Change and Continuity in Seventeenth Century England, in which Hill developed Max Weber's argument that the rise of capitalism was facilitated by Calvinist Puritanism.
 Hexter objected to Hill's "mining" of sources to find evidence that supported his theories.
 Hexter argued that Hill plucked quotations from sources in a way that distorted their meaning.
 Hexter explained this as a mental habit that he called "lumping".
 According to him, "lumpers" rejected differences and chose to emphasise similarities.
 Any evidence that did not fit their arguments was ignored as aberrant.
 Splitters, by contrast, emphasised differences, and resisted simple schemes.
 While lumpers consistently tried to create coherent patterns, splitters preferred incoherent complexity.